 For more information, please email the Equipment Checkout Supervisor at email@example.com.

-Located next to the Lecture Hall on the 800 Chestnut Street campus, AV Checkout provides additional resources to present media content in classrooms and exhibition spaces, and to facilitate the production of student work on campus.
-Equipment such as standard and HD projectors, monitors, laptops, speakers, and a wide array of media decks are available for checkout to students, faculty, and staff for on-campus use.
-For more information about AV Checkout, please email the Media Support Manager at firstname.lastname@example.org.
+Located in the film office (downstairs) on the 800 Chestnut Street campus, film checkout provides additional resources to present media content in classrooms and exhibition spaces, and to facilitate the production of student work on campus.
+Equipment such as video projectors, monitors, speakers, and a wide array of media decks are available for checkout to students, faculty, and staff for on-campus use.
+For more information about AV Checkout, please email Christopher Paddock, Film Studio Manager & Technical Director at firstname.lastname@example.org.

 The 250-seat Lecture Hall hosts large classes, screenings, symposia, the Visiting Artists and Scholars Lecture Series, and the Graduate Lecture Series, and is available to rent for events.

 Professional-quality media systems support a wide variety of events, such as screening HD video, 16mm film, and all standard media; presentations with PowerPoint, Keynote, and 35mm slides; panel discussions; performances; and so on.
 Expert projection staff ensures that all content looks and sounds its best, and facilitates use of the space for events.